Engage, Share, Build, and Improve!

-Your dollars not only support excellent outdoor theatre, but also go to our growing community commitment:
+Your dollars not only go to excellent outdoor theatre, but they also support our growing community commitment:

 - Engage children in their first live theatre experience and encourage a lifelong love of theatre. – Arts Ed